 Because occupations involving physical labor dominate the local economy, Crandall is generally considered to be a blue-collar town.
 54.55% of the Crandall workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Crandall is a town of construction workers and builders, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Crandall who work in food service (12.50%), management occupations (12.50%), and sales jobs (5.68%).

-Being a small town, Crandall does not have a public transit system used by locals to get to and from work.
+Crandall is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Crandall, just 7.75% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.